 - Communicating COVID-19 in Higher Ed: Student Edition: An analysis of the higher education community’s use of student information hubs to communicate COVID-19 updates.

 Within academia and other sectors, many organizations are instating optional or mandatory work-from-home policies in efforts to help flatten the curve for COVID-19.
 At Scholastica, we have decided on a mandatory work from home policy.
 As an already remote-friendly office, we have many remote working tools and processes in place.
-Below are a few top tips we wanted to share based on our team’s remote working experience:
+Below are a few top tips we wanted to share based on our team’s remote working experience (for more insights from our team check out our “Transitioning to extended remote work“ guide):

 - Put ample communication channels with designated purposes in place (e.g. Slack with channels by department or topic, so people know where to find each other and the best ways to facilitate organized and efficient communication).